Need a guide through the world of games? Our newsletter shows you why play matters.

 For one thing, “going pro” can have a lot of definitions.
 Maybe it’s getting signed onto a major esports team and becoming a verified partner on Twitch with a lucrative exclusivity deal.
 Or maybe it’s just being able to go full-time into content creation and making a decent living.
 While big names make headlines with their exclusive signing contracts, and some major esports tournaments can dole out millions of dollars to first prize finishers, pro gamers can also make modest and steady incomes by streaming, working tournaments and events, or competing in smaller tournament circuits.
-A popular, full-time streamer can make $3-5k per month while the median earnings for esports competitors was a little over $8k for 2019.
+A popular, full-time streamer can make $3-5k per month while the median tournament earnings for esports competitors was a little over $8k for 2019.
+This amounts to similar earnings of a $45,000 salary.
+However, these earnings can range dramatically depending on if a player is a salaried member of an esports team, how often they stream and/or compete, and the types of partnerships or monetization methods they pursue.
 If you’re targeting the aspiring pro, be sure to recognize this spectrum of desired outcomes and how you can help gamers reach the level of success they want to achieve.

 Remember that games are an activity first before a career path.
 Speaking to gamers as if they’re only interested in games for monetary achievement or fame misrepresents the fundamental aspect of gaming: play.
 If you approach the whole gaming audience with the idea that gaming is a job before it is a pastime, gamers will catch on and think your messaging is disingenuous.
 The best thing a brand’s message can do is to truly advocate for a love of games.